Our dedicated complaint handling team will:

 00350 200 73200

-Lines are open Monday to Friday 9:00am to 5:00pm except public holidays.
-Calls may be recorded.
+Lines are open Monday to Friday 9am to 5pm, except for public holidays.

 Ombudsman schemes exist in the Channel Islands and Isle of Man.
 The Ombudsman acts independently of the Bank and provides a free service as an impartial adjudicator.